Issued: 0900 Sunday 24th November 2019

 Duty forecaster: Claire Darbinyan

-Wet and windy, milder through the weekend but then perhaps cooler by mid-week
+Wet and windy, milder through the first half of the week but then cooler later

 For the weather for the next few days click here

 Low pressure is over the UK and Ireland again on Wednesday.
-Rain and strong winds, probably mostly in the north and south.
-More central areas should be drier with some bright or sunny spells.
-Breezy to the west, north and south.
-High temperatures at 7 to 11C.
+Rain and strong winds, probably most rain over Scotland and northern England.
+More southern areas should be drier with some bright or sunny spells.
+Breezy to the west, north and south; coastal gales possible.
+High temperatures at 8 to 12C.

 It may become cooler in northern areas as low pressure moves to the east.
-Sunny spells and heavy showers to the far north and south, these turning to sleet and snow over the hills of Scotland.
-Drier for more central regions.
-Highs at 4 to 10C.
+Sunny spells and heavy showers to the far north and south, these turning to sleet and snow over the hills of Scotland and becoming increasingly confined to eastern areas through the day.
+Drier to the west.
+Highs at 6 to 11C.

-Saturday could see low pressure being squeezed to the south.
-Confidence is low but this would lead to further outbreaks of rain for southern areas and a drier, brighter day for much of Ireland, Scotland and Northern Ireland.
-Highs at 4 to 8C.
+Saturday could see an area of low pressure arrive to the south.
+Confidence is low but this would lead to further outbreaks of rain for southern areas and a drier, brighter day for much of Ireland, Scotland, Northern Ireland, Wales and northern England.
+Highs at 3 to 7C.

 Confidence remains low but high pressure to the west could maintain a cold northerly flow over the country.
-A mostly dry and bright day though showers, some wintry, affecting Scotland.
-High temperatures at 3 to 6C.
+A mostly dry and bright day though showers, some wintry, affecting Scotland and North Sea coasts.
+High temperatures at 2 to 6C.